Informasjonsforvaltning/docs/content/Data.norge.no/Metadata quality/_index.md

 and merges these based on _fdk_id_ and event timestamp.
-`scoring-service` saves/updates assessment graphs in `Postgres` through [`scoring-api`](https://github.com/Informasjonsforvaltning/fdk-mqa-scoring-api), as well as total score for every dimension so that it is possible execute quick aggregated queries.
+`scoring-service` saves/updates assessment graphs in `Postgres` through [`scoring-api`](https://github.com/Informasjonsforvaltning/fdk-mqa-scoring-api), as well as total score for every dimension so that it is possible to execute quick aggregated queries.